Where to pick your own strawberries, blueberries, raspberries, and other produce near Philadelphia

 The Philly area has tons of local farms and orchards that have fields brimming with berries and produce throughout the season.
 Here's where you can pick your own.

 Just as apples announce that fall is here, few things signal the start of summer like pick-your-own berries.
-And, sure, you could run to the local market to pick up a pint of your favorites, but nothing beats a berry — whether straw-, rasp-, black-, or blue- — fresh from the Earth.
+And, sure, you could run to the local market to pick up a pint of your favorites, but nothing beats a berry fresh from the Earth.

-In the Philly area, we’ve got tons of local farms and orchards that have fields brimming with PYO berries throughout the season, from New Jersey to Lancaster County and beyond.
+In the Philly area, we’ve got tons of local farms and orchards that have fields brimming with PYO produce throughout the season, from New Jersey to Lancaster County and beyond.
 So, why not make a day of it?
-That way, you can make some memories in addition to whatever pies, jams, or pancakes you have planned.

 Remember, though, you’ll be out trolling the fields during warm weather — so remember to dress comfortably, slather on sunscreen, and drink plenty of water.

 And as with anything agricultural, starting times for the season are not exact, and what’s available can depend on the week, the weather, and overall picking conditions.
 So, if you’re looking for something specific, call ahead to your destination first.